adobe/bot_army_starter/README.md

 You will see some output.
 Press "q" then "enter" to quit the bots and see a summary of their actions.
 You can view the full logs at `bot_run.log`.

+For convenience, the above command can also be run with `sh lib/trees/run_load.sh` (edit that file to change parameters).

 #### Integration test runner